moul/u/README.md

     SilentClose calls an io.Closer.Close() function and ignore potential errors.

     You can use it as `defer SilenceClose(f)`

+func TempFileName(dir, pattern string) (string, error)
+    TempFileName returns a valid temporary file name (the file is not created).

 func TempfileWithContent(content []byte) (*os.File, func(), error)
     TempfileWithContent creates a tempfile with specified content written in it,